04 Jan HIPAA Compliance and Healthcare Privacy

 Staying HIPAA Compliant with Shredding

 Not all shredding is secure and HIPAA compliant.
 Offices that purchase a shredder often don’t realize there are different kinds of shredders.
-Typically, a shredder that is placed in an office is a lower level security shredder, while any kind of document that contains confidential information requires at least a super cross-cut shredder.
+Typically, a shredder that is placed in an office is a lower level security shredder.
+However, any kind of document that contains confidential information requires at least a super cross-cut shredder.
 These shredders can shred a paper 400 times, compared to the lower levels that only shred a page 40 times.
 Utilizing a shredding company that is familiar with HIPPA rules is a great step in the right direction to ensure proper shredding technique.

 In addition, reputable shredding service providers can guarantee a secure chain of custody and provide certificates of destruction.
 This means that you have documentation that can help keep your business safe from penalties and fines if there is a data breach.
 If secure document destruction and shredding is not your current provider’s core competency, then patient information is at risk.